 Since my initial conversation with Mathias, we've both become energized to do more heuristics hunting.
-This led to a heuristics distillation workshop I held with some designers at DDD Europe 2018 and again in 2019.
+This led to a one-day Heuristics Distillation workshop I held with some designers at DDD Europe 2018.
 At that workshop I shared my heuristics journey and then participants shared a few of their cherished heuristics.
-I've also given other presentations about design heuristics and have encouraged others to articulate and share their heuristics.
+Since then, I've given other presentations about design heuristics and have been encouraging others to articulate and share their heuristics.
 Consequently, Victor Bonacci held a workshop at Agile 2018 on Coaching Heuristics: What's in Your Toolkit?
-Coaching heuristics aren't software heuristics, but in Vaughn Koen's definition of design heuristics, they do fit: Any thing we do in an attempt to make forward progress towards a goal.
+14

-The format of Victor's workshop was effective.
+The format of Victor's workshop was quite effective.
 First he explained what heuristics were, then showed a slide listing the 54 coaching heuristics he had collected over the years organized by category.
 Victor has also created a card deck for his heuristics.
-He gives them out as gifts.
-On the face of each card is an illustration or phrase and on the backside the name/source of the heuristic.
-He finds the deck a useful way to jog his memory as well as means of sharing just the gist of their idea with others (see Figure 8).
+He finds the deck a useful way to jog his memory as well as means of sharing just the gist of their idea with others (see Figure 8).15

-Teaching us each heuristic in this long list would have been overwhelming.
-Instead, Victor quickly introduced two or three heuristics in a category and then gave us a situation to briefly discuss.
+Teaching each heuristic in this long, long list would have overwhelmed us.
+Instead, Victor quickly introduced two or three heuristics in a particular category and then gave us a situation to briefly discuss in small groups.
 We also had a deck of Victor's coaching heuristics to refer to if we wanted.
-In small groups we discussed what heuristics (our own or others we had heard about) we might try to improve the situation.
+We discussed what heuristics (our own or others we had heard about) that we might try to improve the situation.
 After each round of discussion, a few shared what they had talked about with the larger group.
-We repeated this cycle three or four times, learning a few more of Victor's heuristics, but also, more important it seems, sharing our own heuristics.
-Although the format of this workshop was similar to that of patterns mining workshops [AKSHSI], it wasn't focused on capturing heuristics so much as it was on getting people to share their experiences.
+We repeated this cycle three or four times, learning a few more of Victor's heuristics, but also, more important it seems, sharing our experiences and our own heuristics.
+Although the format of this workshop was similar to that of patterns mining workshops [AKSHSI], it wasn't focused on capturing these heuristics so much as it was getting people to share their experiences with others.